bettr-casino/slots-game-plugins/README.md

 ## Description
 Bettr Casino is an Open Source Slots Casino Development Platform.

-Our mission is to be the largest online slots machines casino in the world.
+Our mission is to create the largest online slots machines casino in the world.

 We will achieve this by creating a platform where anyone can contribute to the development of the Bettr Casino Slots App and share in the revenue.